pimpbot9000/4-ratikka-service/README.md

 # 4-ratikka-service
 Node Express service that gives departure times of tram 4 at Munkkiniemi (heading to Isoo Kirkko) at three different stops.
-Data is real-time, fetched from HSL api.
+Data is real-time, fetched from the HSL api (i.e data is not provided by magic fairies).

 You can find this as a Docker container in [DockerHub](https://hub.docker.com/r/pimpbot9000/4-tram-service).